pyrustic/jesth/README.md

 ## Comments and whitespaces
 Jesth Dict Section supports comments which are strings starting with `#`.
-Comments and Whitespaces can be preserved while converting a Jesth Dict Section into a Python Dictionary (OrderedDict to be precise).
+Comments and Whitespaces can be preserved while converting a Jesth Dict Section into a Python Dictionary.
 **Example with comments and whitespaces:**
 ```
 # this is a comment